Thimphu City Guide – Travel to the Land of Happiness

 A recent addition to the list of places to visit in Bhutan, the National Folk Heritage Museum is a great place to gain insights on the Bhutanese lifestyle.
 Established in 2001, the museum is set in a 19th century traditional Bhutanese house.

-A visit to the National Folk Heritage Museum would help you learn about every aspect of Bhutanese lifestyle- culture, dressing, cuisines and drinks, household items used on a daily basis, rural settings etc. There are regular demonstrations organized for visitors to get a first-hand experience of the traditions and cultures.
-A buffet lunch and dinner is also organized for groups of minimum five members or more to savour on delicious traditional meals.
+A visit to one of the Most Important Attraction in Thimphu โ€“ the National Folk Heritage Museum would help you learn about every aspect of Bhutanese lifestyle- culture, dressing, cuisines and drinks, household items used on a daily basis, rural settings etc. There are regular demonstrations organised for visitors to get a first-hand experience of the traditions and cultures.
+A buffet lunch and dinner is also organised for groups of minimum five members or more to savour on delicious traditional meals.

 The museum is open from 10 AM to 4:30 PM between Monday to Friday, from 10:30 AM to 1:00 PM on Saturdays and from 11:30 AM to 3:30 PM on Sundays.
 Indians need to pay an entry fee of NU 50 and other foreign nationals are to pay NU 200.
 The museum is closed on Government Holidays.